fullcalendar/fullcalendar-examples/rollup-scheduler/README.md

-# FullCalendar Scheduler Rollup Example
+# FullCalendar Premium Rollup Example

-This is a fully-buildable example project for [FullCalendar Scheduler] and [Rollup].
+This is a fully-buildable example project for [FullCalendar Premium] and [Rollup].

 ## Installation